tariquesani/dayone-to-obsidian-google-photos-jinja2/README.md

 * Supports various media types, including jpeg, png, mov, mp4, and so on (audio type is fixed to m4a due to lack of type information in JSON).
 * Easy configuration using YAML.
 * Displays locations on a map for the entire entry and individual photos, audios, and videos (requires [the map view plugin](https://github.com/esm7/obsidian-map-view)).
-* Datetime, weather and tags in frontmatter
+* Includes datetime, weather, and tags in the frontmatter.
+* Supports additional tags to display in Obsidian separate from other note tags. (default = From/DayOne)

 ## Example
 ### Entry in Day One: